bradcar/bno08x_i2c_spi_MicroPython/README.md

 bno08x MicroPython driver for I2C, SPI, UART on MicroPython

 This library has been tested with BNO086 sensor.
 It should work with BNO080 and BNO085 sensors.
-It has been tested with Raspberry Pico 2 W
+It has been tested with Raspberry Pico 2 W.

+This driver is written to provide a simple interface and results for slow updates.
+It also provides 0.1 msec resolution timestamps for each sensor report, because knowing IMU results together with timestamp of results is critical for many telemetry applications.
+This driver is written to be efficient because these sensors can update results as frequently as every 4ms to 10ms (depending on the report requested).

 ## Setting up to use the Sensor